What Is Interest Rate Risk?

 Interest Rate Risk and Timing

 In the first example, they assume that a Treasury bond has a 3% interest rate.
-A year later, market interest rates drop to 2%.
+A year later, interest rates drop to 2%.
 But investors who bought their bonds at 3% continue to receive that interest rate, making it a more valuable investment than new bonds paying just 2%.

 If that bond is sold before it reaches its maturity date, the price would likely be higher than it was in the previous year.
 The bond’s yield to maturity, though, will be down for investors purchasing it at the higher price.

 In the second example, instead of rates going down from the original 3%, rates go up to 4%.
 In that scenario, investors looking to sell their bonds would be competing with new bonds that offer a 4% rate.
-So the price of the bond that pays 3% may well fall, with the maturity yield going up.
+So the price of the bond that pays 3% may well fall, with the yield going up.

 Interest Rate Risk Management

 One way to handle investment risk is with diversification.
-This means building an diversified portfolio that includes a variety of different asset classes, such as stocks, mutual funds, and real estate or other alternative investments, along with different types of bonds, some with staggered maturity dates.
-Diversified investment portfolios may offer some risk insulation so that if one area takes a financial hit, possible growth in another area could balance out that risk.
+This means building a diversified portfolio that includes a variety of different asset classes, such as stocks, mutual funds, real estate or other asset classes.

 Get up to $1,000 in stock when you fund a new Active Invest account.*